code-craft-a1/well-named-in-java-rajeshflash/README.md

 ### New Feature Request

-The color coding needs to be printed as a reference manual for the concerned telecom personnel.
+The color coding needs to be printed as a reference manual for wiring personnel.
+This manual is a mapping from the color-names to the corresponding numbers.
-Provide a ToString() function in the code that would return the mapping which can be printed as a manual.
+Add a function that would format the color coding in a form that someone can print.
 Also resolve any coding guideline violations.